“The Legend of Old Befana; An Italian Christmas Story” and “The Story of the Three Wise Kings”; both retold and illustrated by Tomie dePaola

 DePaola details the Nativity story of the Three Wise Kings in this gorgeous book first published in 1983, with gorgeous acrylic paintings glowing with blues, greens and pinks.

 Tomie dePaola, who passed March 30, 2020, has left a living legacy and a sort of epiphany or manifestation of what he considered important, relatable and translatable to picture book readers.
 In making something so awe-inspiring as Melchior’s, Caspar’s and Balthasar’s journey in following their inner guidance system in knowing that something profound lay at the end of their journey, he invites young picture book readers to share in that profundity in his very accessible art and narrative.

 Please allow your young reader to experience the Feast of the Epiphany through these two Tomie treasures.

-It’s the Epiphany, Tomie….but then you knew that.
+It’s almost the Epiphany, Tomie….but then you knew that.